netlooker/registryonsteroids/README.md

 The base theme hooks themselves, e.g. `'node'`, do not have a `'base hook'` setting.

 ## Background: (Pre)process functions

-Before calling the theme function or including the template, `theme()` will excute a series of preprocess and process functions registered for this theme hook.
-The functions are discovered based on their function name in a clearly defined order, but this array can be modified by modules with `hook_theme_registry_alter()`.
+Before calling the theme function or including the template, `theme()` will execute a series of preprocess and process functions registered for this theme hook.
+The functions are discovered based on their function name in a clearly defined order, but this array can be modified by modules with `[hook_theme_registry_alter()](https://api.drupal.org/api/drupal/modules%21system%21system.api.php/function/hook_theme_registry_alter/7.x)`.

 E.g. for `theme('node', ..)`, all existing functions like `template_preprocess_node()`, `MYMODULE_preprocess_node()` or `MYTHEME_preprocess_node()` will be executed.